 - Please send these attachments as PDF files and include your last name in all files names.
 For example: “Ardizzone – Resume”

 - In the body of your email, please list the names of your recommenders and whether or not they have submitted their letter or not.

 - For example: “Dr. Michael Moorhouse – Sent,” “Dr. Brittney Dixon – Awaiting,” “Dr. Frederick Kates – Expected by [date],” etc.

 Additional Requirement: Once accepted into the MPH combination degree program, the student will also need to apply to the UF Graduate School; however, do not take this step until after you have received acceptance into the combination degree program.

 Timing of Application/Admission

-Applications should be submitted by July 1 for Fall term admission.
-Applications after the relevant deadline will be considered on a case-by-case and space available basis.
-Once the Public Health program has made acceptance decisions, students will be contacted to pick up the combination degree form.
-Students need to return the signed combination degree form to their college’s academic advising office to ensure appropriate credit for the coursework.
-The Public Health program will register students for their public health courses.
+Within 1-month after the application deadline, students will receive a decision letter from the Master of Public Health program.
+Accepted students will also be notified to pick up the combination degree form from the MPH program office.
+Accepted students must return this completed and signed combination degree form to their undergraduate academic advising office to ensure proper filing with the Registrar’s office to receive credit for the shared coursework.
+The Master of Public Health Program will register students for their graduate public health courses each semester.

 Students with questions about the application process or the MPH program can reach out to Andre McFadden II at email@example.com or (352) 273-7036.